CNA (TV network)

 CNA (abbreviated from Channel NewsAsia) is a Singapore-based multinational news channel owned by Mediacorp, the country's state-owned media conglomerate.
 The network is broadcast in Singapore on free-to-air terrestrial television and Mediacorp's streaming service meWatch, and is distributed internationally via television providers in the Asia–Pacific, as well as streaming and free ad-supported streaming television (FAST) platforms.

 The network has been positioned as an alternative to Western-based international media in presenting news from "an Asian perspective."
 Alongside its main focus as an English-language news television channel, CNA also produces news and current affairs content in Singapore's other official languages of Chinese, Malay, and Tamil, which is distributed via digital outlets and Mediacorp's local channels in the languages.
 Mediacorp's Channel 5 previously aired a simulcast of CNA during the weekday breakfast hours until 1 May 2019, when it was replaced by an Okto block.

-The CNA brand also encompasses digital media properties, including its website and social media outlets, as well as a co-branded news radio station in Singapore, CNA938.
+The CNA brand also encompasses digital media properties, including its website and social media outlets, as well as a co-branded news radio station in Singapore (CNA938), original podcasts, and a secondary FAST channel dedicated to original series/documentaries (CNA Originals).

 History

-The idea of a news channel had been first suggested by Woon Tai Ho, who would soon become CNA's first vice-president.